analogdevicesinc/precision-converters-firmware/doc/sphinx/source/projects/ad559xr_console/ad559xr_console.rst

 Quick Start
 ===========

-If you have some familiarity with the Mbed platform, the following is a basic list of steps required to start running the code, see below for more detail:
+If you have some familiarity with the Mbed or STM32 platform, the following is a basic list of steps required to start running the code, see below for more detail:

 * Connect the AD5592R/AD55593R EVAL-board to the SDP-K1 controller board.
 * Connect the SDP-K1 controller board to your computer over USB.